maryrrr/GetPhotos_API_context/README.md

 <h2>Task requirements</h2>
 <ul>
-<li></li>Feel free to spend all the time you want on the exercise as long as the following requirements are met.</ul>li>
+<li>Feel free to spend all the time you want on the exercise as long as the following requirements are met.</li>

 <li>Please complete the user story below.
 Your code should compile (if necessary) and run in one step.</li>
 <li>It is ok if there is a build process.
 JavaScript should be used as a platform.</li>